Ellba/supabase-oauth-examples/README.md

 To enable OAuth providers, you need to:

 1. Go to your Supabase project dashboard
-2. Navigate to Authentication → Providers
+2. Navigate to Authentication → Sign In / Providers
 3. Enable and configure the providers you want to use
 4. Add callback URLs for your application